 Why does DSHS ask about abuse and family violence?

 DSHS understands that people who have had violence or abuse in their homes might need extra help.
 They ask everyone who applies for services the same questions.
 They do this so everybody knows that they can ask for help.

 Do I have to tell DSHS about abuse or violence in my life?

 No. You can tell DSHS as much or as little as you want about what is going on for you.
-You can tell or not tell when you are first asks, or you can tell later.
+You can tell or not tell when you are first asked, or you can tell later.
 It’s your life and you are in charge of who knows personal things about you.

 Why talk to DSHS about family abuse or violence?

 DSHS can include things in your Individual Responsibility Plan that fit your needs.
 Say you need to find safe housing, take care of legal problems, or talk to a victim advocate.
 These are just a few examples of the activities DSHS would let you do before or while you start to look for work.
 If you talk to your worker, they can let you know about other programs in your area that might help.

 What happens to this information if I decide to tell?